webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/headless-angular-tutorial.md

 ## Creating a Blog Post model in Headless CMS

-Now that we have all of the prerequisites out of the way, it's time to create our first [content model](/docs/webiny-apps/headless-cms/features/content-modeling).
+Now that we have all the prerequisites out of the way, it's time to create our first [content model](/docs/webiny-apps/headless-cms/features/content-modeling).
 Let's open the **Models** section of the Headless CMS app.

 ![The Models View](/img/guides/headless-angular-tutorial/content-models-menu.png)